 Simply supported beam under uniformly distributed load

 Figure 4.45 illustrates a simply supported beam subjected along its entire length L to a uniformly distributed load of intensity q and the relevant diagrams of the shear force and bending moment.
-The resultant force of this uniform distribution is equal to the area of the rectangle q.L and is applied at the center of the rectangle which coincides with the midpoint of the beam, i.e. x = L/2.
-Due to the symmetry of the case, the vertical reactions of the supports are upward with equal magnitudes q.L/2.
+The resultant force from this uniform distribution is equal to the area of the rectangle qL and is applied at the center of the rectangle, which coincides with the midpoint of the beam (i.e., x = L/2).
+Due to the symmetry of the case, the vertical reaction forces at the supports are upward with magnitudes qL/2.